 Last month, I was privileged to visit The Yeatman Hotel in Vila Nova de Gaia, near all the Port Wine Cellars.
 The Yeatman is arguably the best wine hotel in the world, a luxury haven for good food, good wines, and the best views of Porto.

-It is one of those places where everything works out as planned, where you can see that every little detail in the hotel’s operation was thought in the planning stage.
-As an ex-hotelier, I can tell you that this makes a huge difference in the way you experience the Yeatman hotel as a guest.
+It is one of those places where everything works out as planned, where you can see that every little detail in the hotel’s operation was taught in the planning stage.
+As an ex-hotelier, I can tell you that this makes a huge difference in the way you experience the Yeatman Hotel as a guest.

-They could have easily built a 300 room property in the same plot, leased it out to the Ritz or Four Seasons and make a ton of money.
+They could have easily built a 300-room property in the same plot, leased it out to the Ritz or Four Seasons, and made a ton of money.
 But they are a family company with more than 300 years of existence (Taylor’s was founded in 1692), and it was these family values that prevailed.
 The company's familiar feeling and venture spirit determined that they were "gonna wing this one out on their own".
 It is at this point of inception that the Yeatman starts to become the special and unique property that it is.

 The Wine Hotel meant to be

 At the Yeatman, it's all about wine and food - with wine being the common denominator for everything.
-At the Dick's Bar a glass of wine is cheaper than a beer, so you start to get the idea.
-I tried all the food outlets - the Gastronomic Restaurant, bar, room service and breakfast and there was not a single opportunity to say that a dish was not superb.
+At Dick's Bar, a glass of wine is cheaper than a beer, so you start to get the idea.
+I tried all the food outlets - the Gastronomic Restaurant, bar, room service, and breakfast and there was not a single opportunity to say that a dish was not superb.
 Wine is the very essence of the Yeatman.